Every teacher is devoted to the personal, social development, education and care of all pupils across the school.

-A distributed model of pastoral care delivery where all staff know the actions they are required to take both proactively and reactively gets best results.
+A distributed model of pastoral care delivery, where all staff know the actions they are required to take both proactively and reactively, gets the best results.

 When all staff understand what is required of them within their teaching role and everyone is singing from the same song sheet then care is consistent, fair and reliable across the school and this is felt by the students.

 An effective circle of care is constantly reviewed and updated so that it is responsive and current.
 A whole-school pastoral review is timetabled and managed so that strengths and weaknesses can be identified and care is never compromised or short-changed and that vulnerable learners, in particular, are always on the radar.